yunkunrao/tendermint.com/content/docs/internals/genesis.md

   * `pub_key`: The first element specifies the pub_key type.
 1 == Ed25519.
 The second element are the pubkey bytes.
   * `amount`: The validator's voting power.
   * `name`: Name of the validator (optional).
-* `app_hash`: The expected application hash (as returned by the `Commit` TMSP message) upon genesis.
+* `app_hash`: The expected application hash (as returned by the `Commit` ABCI message) upon genesis.
 If the app's hash does not match, a warning message is printed.

 ### Sample genesis.json